ksadangrit/nz_citizenship/README.md

 ## Cleaning the data
 * Align all header positions to the center.
 * Make the country of birth cell bigger and change the % column to ‘Percentage’ for readability.
-* Check for any duplicate using the Data cleanup → Remove duplicates
+* Check for any duplicates using the Data cleanup → Remove duplicates
 * Trim any whitespaces using Trim whitespace under the Data cleanup
 * Change the column name from `_id` to `ID`
 * As no empty rows or NA values are present, we won't eliminate any rows

 **Replace blank cells with 0**

 The presence of empty cells in the table implies that no immigrants from certain countries were granted citizenship in certain years.
-To verify this, we will use the MIN function (`=MIN(E2:BZ331`) ) to check for the minimum value, ensuring it's either 1 or 0.
+To verify this, we will use the MIN function `=MIN(E2:BZ331)` to check for the minimum value, to check that it is not 0.

 Our analysis confirms that the minimum number in this table is 1.
 To prevent confusion and errors in calculations or visualizations reliant on numerical data, we will replace all empty cells with 0 by using `IF` statements with `ISBLANK` and `ARRAYFORMULA` for data manipulation.

 - Copy columns `C1:BZ1` (Total, %, 1949 - 2022) to `CD` column.
 Also, copy IDs and country names (A1:B331) to `CC` column.
 - Enter `=ARRAYFORMULA(IF(ISBLANK(E2:BZ331), 0, E2:BZ331))` in `CF2` to duplicate numerical data, replacing blanks with 0.
-- Calculate total using `SUM` and percentage with `=IFERROR(CD2/SUM($CD$2:CD$331)*100, ""),` ensuring two decimal points for the new percentage column (CE).
+- Calculate total using `SUM` and percentage with `=IFERROR(CD2/SUM($CD$2:CD$331)*100, "")`, ensuring two decimal points for the new percentage column (CE).
 - Verify all calculated data matches the original, then replace the original table with the updated dataset.

 ## Analysis